logo icon - Transitions Counseling and Consulting

 Lynette Howard, M.S., LAC

 Lynette works with clients aged 10 and above, is trained in dialectical behavior therapy (DBT), and is particularly interested in helping clients with anxiety.
-Lynette is married to an Air Force veteran and enjoys running in her free time.

 What do you believe is the most important thing about the client/counselor relationship?